 As part of the internal migration process, the transit camps created a unique space, challenging traditional citizenship and migration definitions in both Ethiopia and Israel.
-Those waiting there found themselves negotiating newly formed categories shaped by their actions, involvement of various organizations and nation-states.
+Those waiting there found themselves negotiating newly formed categories shaped by their actions, as well as the involvement of various organizations and nation-states described below.
 This dynamic interaction arguably contributed to the development of hybridity.

 From Local Roots to Global Reach

-Although the Israeli government did not maintain a direct presence in the transit camp, there were frequent visits by government officials and the ongoing presence of aid NGOs (Seeman 2009; Talmi-Cohn 2014), the most prominent of which were the North American Conference on Ethiopian Jewry (NACOJ) and the American Jewish Joint Distribution Committee.
+Although the Israeli government did not maintain an official presence in the transit camp, there were frequent visits by government officials and the ongoing presence of aid NGOs (Seeman 2009; Talmi-Cohn 2014), the most prominent of which were the North American Conference on Ethiopian Jewry (NACOJ) and the American Jewish Joint Distribution Committee.
 These agencies provided subsistence aid, primarily food and medication, as well as spiritual help through the provision of a synagogue, library, and mikveh (ritual purification bath), as well as tutoring assistance to help the children with their studies.
-Other organizations provided spiritual aid focused on the return of the ZBI to active Jewish practice.their presence also highlighted the ZBI's distinct status as "waiting to make aliyah."
+Other organizations provided spiritual aid focused on the return of the ZBI to active Jewish practice.
+Their presence also highlighted the ZBI's distinct status as those “waiting to make aliyah.”

-This distinction had significant consequences for their relationships with local communities and their experience of everyday life.The belonging to a community who was waiting to immigrate to Israel set the ZBI apart from neighboring Christians—a difference, however, that could create friction.
-Nazirat's experience showcases this delicately.
-Her family's decision to practice Judaism openly led to raised eyebrows, strained social interactions, and rent increases from their non-Beita Israel landlady, highlighting the complex interplay of economic disadvantage and social alienation associated with their ’otherness.’
+This distinction had significant consequences for their relationships with local communities and their experience of everyday life.
+Belonging to a community waiting to immigrate to Israel set the ZBI apart from neighboring Christians—a difference that could create friction.
+Nazirat’s experience showcases this delicately.
+Her family’s decision to practice Judaism openly led to raised eyebrows, strained social interactions, and rent increases from their non-Beita Israel landlady, highlighting the complex interplay of economic disadvantage and social alienation associated with their ’otherness.’

-When I first visited with Nazirat in Gondar in 2005, we entered a yard shared by a few small houses.
+When I first visited Nazirat in Gondar in 2005, we entered a yard shared by a few small houses.
 While Nazirat busied herself preparing coffee, the neighbors gathered and started to chat.
 When I asked Nazirat which of her relatives were in Israel, she just gave me a strange look and did not answer.
 Not understanding what had happened, I was silent, realizing that I had done something wrong.
 At the end of our meeting, I asked her what had happened and she explained: “We’re new here.
 The landlady doesn’t know for sure if we’re Beita Israel, so we don’t talk about this.
-I'm actually studying for a B. A at the university and I’m not completely with those who are waiting.
+I’m actually studying for a B. A at the university and I’m not completely with those who are waiting.
 We don’t want any problems.
 Even now, she asks us once in a while why we don’t come to church.”

 Two years later, when I visited Nazirat again, she had moved with her family to a house that shared a common yard with the houses of other people waiting to make aliyah.
 When I asked her why they had moved, she explained: “When the neighbors realized that we were Beita Israel, they started giving us weird looks, and we didn’t feel comfortable.
 We wanted to go to synagogue and be with everyone, and that’s when they heard about it.
 They didn’t say a thing, but their behavior toward us changed.
 They understood that we were Beita Israel, and then the landlady decided to raise our rent.
 No other neighbor had their rent increased, only us.
 When Mother asked her why, she said, “You’re Beita Israel; you get help and money from Israel.”